emaslvcc/JavaCraft/um-submission/provisional-report.md

 ## Introduction

 Meet JavaCraft, the first project we were assigned in our University journey.
-JavaCraft is a very simplified version of the game Minecraft.
+JavaCraft is a very simplified version of the game Minecraft that is set in a two dimensional world that is visualized using ASCII characters.

-It is set in a two dimensional world that is visualized using ASCII characters.
-For this project we are given a code for the JavaCraft game, which we needed to expand in different aspects, like adding new items to it and new crafting recipies, or document and understand in the form of code descriptions, flowcharts, pseudocodes, automatas, from which we learned a lot.
+For this project, we are given a code for the JavaCraft game.
+That code is, what we are meant to work on.

+We are supposed to expand the game in different aspects like adding new items or crafting recipes to it and documenting and understanding it, which we should show in the form of code descriptions, flowcharts, pseudocodes, automatas.

+So far we've already learned a lot from this project!

 <div style="page-break-after: always;"></div>